mohalkk/Bloxflip-Probabilty-Calculator/README.md

 maybe adding bet multiplier soon

 Windows security false flags the program as some virus because im compiling the file with PyInstaller.
+Build it yourself if you dont trust the exe

 # Discord
  - Mohalk#3312